ModupalliParimala/Music_Genres_Classification/README.md

 * Rock

-* Each Genre contains 100 audio files each of duration 30s.
-* we need to convert audio files into wav files
+ Each Genre contains 100 audio files each of duration 30s. we need to convert audio files into wav files

 ## Models
 I have explored the problem using two approaches
 1) Using ANN Model which made use of features such as MFCC's,spectral centroids, extracted features from (Feature_Extraction.ipynb) are in Extracted_Features.csv.Check Music_Genres_classification_ANN.ipynb
-2) Using Convolutional Neural Network (CNN) Model which made use of Mel Spectrogram of the Audio Files.check Music_Genres_classification_CNN.ipynb
+2) Using Convolutional Neural Network (CNN) Model which uses  Mel Spectrogram of the Audio Files.check Music_Genres_classification_CNN.ipynb

 ## Results

-ANN model is giving quite good test accuracy of 72.5
+ANN model is giving quite good test accuracy of 72.5% CNN model using spectrograms gave test accuracy of 60%